andresmax/andresmax/content/posts/why-product-roadmaps-set-you-up-for-failure.md

 So your timeline roadmap is just a way of keeping stakeholders happy.

-Oh and stakeholders love themeselves a Gantt chart, it means they can toss in there whatever they want.
+Oh and stakeholders love themselves a Gantt chart, it means they can toss in there whatever they want.

 ![Real Stakeholder](/images/omg.gif)

-Then there is also the risk that you are making assumptions in a timeline based roadmap, it is literally impossible to know how much something is going to take ther further down it is.
+Then there is also the risk that you are making assumptions in a timeline based roadmap, it is literally impossible to know how much something is going to take the further down it is.

-Also, the market may change.
+The market may also change.
 Your competitors may launch a huge update.
 God forbid you need to change your plans.

 And then there's tech debt.
 And feature creep.

 We should look at products as iterations.

 First release the MVP, then iterate.

 Iterate on what?
 Well, do it based on market, customers and feedback.
-That way you end up finding ther right market fit and happy customers.
+That way you end up finding the right market fit and happy customers.

 ## A Better Approach: RICE